Table of Content

-Small to medium businesses (SMBs) understand the value that LBA to increase their daily foot traffic and create more sales conversions.
+Understanding the value of LBA as yet another means to increase their daily foot traffic is critical as part of an omnichannel strategy to create more sales conversions.

-A report shared by Factual says that 9 out of 10 marketers believe that location-based advertising creates higher sales, growth in the customer base (by 86%) and an increase in customer engagement (by 84%).
+A report shared by Factual says that 9 out of 10 marketers believe that LBA creates higher sales, growth in the customer base (by 86%) and an increase in customer engagement (by 84%).

 What is location-based advertising (LBA)?

-So what really is location-based advertising (LBA) and why is it so effective in tapping the potential customers?
+What exactly is LBA and why is it effective in reaching potential customers?

 Since LBA works based on the knowledge of the customer’s location and their behavior, they are able to tap into their habits and shopping patterns more effectively.
 Creating offers and advertisements that make sense to the local customers and relate with them is very valuable in encouraging them to visit.

-In a way, LBA is a personalized and targeted form of digital advertising.
+In a way, LBA is a personalized and targeted form of digital advertising with the context being the geo-location of that person or the advertising business.

-Imagine receiving a rich media ad on your mobile phone that talks about this great clothing brand sale that’s running in an outlet just a block away from you.
+Imagine receiving an LBA-centric ad on your mobile phone that talks about this great clothing brand sale that’s running in an outlet just a block away from you.
 Making a visit to the store would be hard to resist, right?
-Especially, when you’re already so close by!
+Especially, when you’re nearby!

 “The State of Location-Tracking Mobile Apps in 2019” report shows that 96% of the surveyed adults (727) have seen an ad that references their location.